Calendar Girls (2015 film): Plot

 Paroma gets arrested by CBI on the betting and match fixing case and Pinaki goes absconding leaving her in a lurch.
-Her brother and father come to give her a bail and tell her how shameful the family is feeling in the society because of her and disown her.
+Her brother and father come to give her a bail and disown her.
 She attempts suicide but stops as she gets an offer to work in a reality show because of her controversial image.
-Nazneen is feeling shameful about the job she is doing as an escort girl and wants to quit and go back to London.
+Nazneen is feeling shameful as an escort girl and wants to quit and go back to London.
 She decides to do it one last time with a foreign diplomat.
 But she finds that Inzamam has already dumped her and moved with someone else.
 Nazneen meets with an accident after escaping from the hotel and dies.

 After these incidents that happened with the calendar girls especially Paroma and Nazneen, this issue comes in the news on whether calendar girls is a platform for people to make a career in the glamour industry or is it a misuse.
 The other 4 calendar girls meet at Nazneen's funeral and are very sad that her body was in the morgue for 10 days and nobody claimed it.
 They realize how the glamor world is and how you need to live with it.

 Days pass by, months pass by and it is shown where are the calendar girls now – Paroma is making her entry to the reality show, Sharon will happily marry Shashank, Mayuri receives the best debutant award in Filmfare and Nandita is pregnant with a child with Harsh.
 Now the new year comes and the old calendar is removed and the new calendar is used at various places with the five new calendar girls.